evertramos/evertramos/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on server hosting automation using docker
+- 🔭 I’m currently working on server hosting automation
+- ☁️ Creating cloud infrastructure in Kubernteres
 - 📫 How to reach me: evert.ramos@gmail.com

 ### Supporters